Flipping burgers to LRC Wiesbaden’s transportation lead, trusted customer support assistant

 |0

-This work, Flipping burgers to LRC Wiesbaden’s transportation lead, trusted customer support assistant, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Flipping burgers to LRC Wiesbaden’s transportation lead, trusted customer support assistant, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.